Man2787/KeypadConfiguration/README.md

 * Click any button on the virtual keypad to open an inspector window.
 * Edit the button's color, pressed color, key bindings, and repeat setting.
 * Use the menu bar to save or load configurations to/from KeypadSave.save.
+* Sync the Keypad save file to use your most recent save.

 > [!NOTE]
-> Make sure to save your configuration before closing the app to preserve your changes.
+> Make sure to save your configuration before closing the app or Syncing the Keypad to preserve your changes.

-> [!IMPORTANT]
-> At the moment this is unable to save directly to the Raspberry Pi so you have to manualy bring the KeypadSave.save file onto the board.